Budgeting for a district VISION 2020 programme

 Finally, remember that a well-run district programme with a clearly thought out and practical budget will attract organisations interested in supporting these activities.
 An example of an outline budget for a district plan (targets shown in table 1) is given in table 2.

-Which of the authors’ budgeting ideas and recommendations would you choose to apply, either in your own setting, or in Zrenya?
+Which of the authors’ budgeting ideas and recommendations would you choose to apply, either in your own setting or in Zrenya our case study from week 2?

 © Community Eye Health Journal/London School of Hygiene & Tropical Medicine CC-BY-NC